Thompson Graving Dock: Characteristics

 Thompson Graving Dock resembles a big rectangular box dug out of the earth.
 Even so, it has sides and a floor covered in granite.
 The side walls are 18 ft thick.
-The foor is 17 ft 6 in thick.
+The floor is 17 ft 6 in thick.
 Like all the earlier docks in Belfast, it was made in stepped masonry.
 Stepped masonry is a technique to build a solid foundation in brick.
 Foundation is crucial to prevent a dry dock's floor from collapsing under the weight of a docked vessel.
 The side walls of the dock are rectangular, except for a series of steps near the top.

 The dry dock was closed by a caisson gate.
 This is a large floating steel box.
 It can be flooded to seat it in the opening of the dock and close it.
 If enough water is pumped out of the caisson, it will float and can be moved to give clear access to ships that visit the dock.
 It seems that the original caisson gate was a ship caisson.
 It had a regular position, but it could also be placed against the outer quoin of the enctrance sill.

 The pumping station of Thompson Dock is still standing.
 In fact, it is Alexandra Graving Dock's pump house, which had been expanded to serve both docks.
 It housed three sets of engines and pumps totalling almost 3,000 hp.
 The amount of water that had to be pumped out of course varied with the size of a docked ship.
 The pumphouse could empty the dock in 119 minutes if it had to pump out 23,000,000 gallons of water.

 Ships were let into the dock, by towing them in by hand.
 At the land end of the dock, the massive capstan that was used to do this is still standing.
 The iron base of this is sunk more than 12 ft into a cement foundation.
 Sixteen men pushed at eight bars that stuck out of it and so pulled a vessel like Titanic in by hand.